-PC makers often list a Trusted Platform Module (TPM) as a security feature for business notebooks and desktops, but you may not know what it is or why it's useful.
+PC makers often list a Trusted Platform Module (TPM) as a security feature for laptops and desktops and TPM 2.0 will be a system requirement for Windows 11, but you may not know what it is or why it's useful.
 Primarily, the TPM enhances security above and beyond the capabilities of consumer software.
 It also can be used to keep your PC running well.

 Since an industry consortium called the Trusted Computing Group (TCG) introduced TPM in 2009, more than 2 billion of the chips have been embedded into PCs and other devices, such as ATMs and set-top boxes.
 The TPM standard has been updated over the years, and its most recent release is TPM 2.0, which was released in October 2014.